cozy/cozy-stack/docs/registry.md

 # Registry

-The registry is a place where applications metadata are stored and versioned.
-It can be used by a cozy
+The registry is a place where developers can submit their applications, both web apps and konnectors.
+The applications metadata are stored and versioned.
+It can be used by a cozy to list applications to be installed, and for auto-updating the applications.

-We define an application registry as an API.
+We define the application registry as an API.
 This should allow us to defer the real implementation of the registry storage and allow different store implementations.

 ## Channels

 We differentiate three channels of release for each application:

 - stable: for stable releases
 - beta: for application that can be tested in advance
 - dev: for the latest releases directly from the trunk of the repository

 For each of these channels, the version string has a different format which differentiate the version channel:

 - stable: `X.Y.Z` where `X`, `Y` and `Z` are positive or null integers.
 - beta: `X.Y.Z-beta.M` where `X`, `Y`, `Z` and `M` are positive or null integers
-  - dev: `X.Y.Z-dev.checksum` where `X`, `Y` and `Z` are positive or null integers and `checksum` is a unique identifier of the dev release (typacally a shasum of the git commit)
+- dev: `X.Y.Z-dev.checksum` where `X`, `Y` and `Z` are positive or null integers and `checksum` is a unique identifier of the dev release (typically a shasum of the git commit)

 ## Objects